cardstack/cardstack/packages/cardpay-sdk/README.md

 ### `RewardManager.withdrawGasEstimate`

 The `withdrawGasEstimate` returns a gas estimate for withdrawing a reward.
-When estimating gas for purpose of display, we recommend just using `amount = amountOfTokensToBeWithdrawn`.

 ```ts
 interface GasEstimate {